team-friendo/signalboost/README.md

 # System and Service Requirements <a name="services"></a>

-Signalboost relies on a few external service and tools both in production and some specifically for local development.
+Signalboost relies on a few external services and tools.
+These dependancies and setup vary slightly between a production/deploy setup and local development.
 If you are just getting started with Signalboost we recommend you walk through this section to get those ready.

 **If you are a member of Team Friendo we provide accesss to the exsiting servers and services listed here.
 Checkout the [Secrets for Team Friendo Members](#Team-Friendo-secrets) section.
-Otherwise this section will walk you through the setup of services, both for host servers or/and your local development system.**
+Otherwise this section will walk you through the setup of services, both for production servers or/and your local development system.**

 ## Getting started

 To host your own instance of Signalboost you need:

-* A server running Debian or Ubuntu GNU/Linux distributions with a static IP address as your host server.
+* A server running Debian or Ubuntu GNU/Linux distributions with a static IP address as your production server.
-* A local computer able to run Ansible to deploy the code to your Signalboost host server.
+* A local development setup able to run Ansible to deploy the code to your Signalboost production server.
-* A domain with an A record pointing to the host server’s static IP address.
+* A domain with an A record pointing to the production server’s static IP address.
 * A Twillio account (https://www.twilio.com/) that provides the phone numbers that Signalboost will use.
 * An email address to provide to Let's Encrypt (https://letsencrypt.org/) for easy, seamless ssl support.
 * A Signalboost API Token created by you to authenticate on your Signalboost API.